 Theory of Knowledge – TOK

 The main characteristic of this course is its trans-disciplinary approach to knowledge.
 The aim of this course is to make students elaborate on the ways they acquire knowledge (Ways of Knowing) in all fields of their IB studies, as well as in their everyday life (Areas of Knowledge), sharpen their critical thinking and enrich their arguments and potential for debates.
-The TOK course is assessed through an oral presentation and a 1600 word essay.
+The TOK course is assessed through an exhibition and an essay.

 At the core of the educational philosophy of the IB Diploma programme, Creativity-Activity-Service (CAS) offers the opportunity for the student to: